 Our policy is to encourage and promote the attendance by each trustee at all meetings of our shareholders.
-All of our then-current trustees, and Ms. Steinfort, our then-trustee nominee, attended the 2018 Annual Meeting.
+All of our then-current trustees, and Mr. Warren, our then-trustee nominee, attended the 2019 Annual Meeting.
+We currently believe that all of our trustees intend to attend the upcoming Annual Meeting.